What is a Discount Bond?

 A bond may be issued at a discount for the following reasons:

 1. Bond issuer’s risk of default

-When bondholders perceive the issuer as being at a higher risk of defaulting on their obligations, they may dispose of their bond at a lower price than the par value for fear of losing all their investments.
+When bondholders perceive the issuer as being at a higher risk of defaulting on their obligations, they may only be willing to purchase the bonds at a discount.

 2. Fluctuating interest rates

-When interest rates rise above the coupon rate of the bond, investors pay a price that is lower than the bond’s par value.
-It allows them to earn a sufficient interest on their investment.
+When interest rates rise above the coupon rate of the bond, the bond will trade at a discount.
+This allows them to earn a sufficient return on their investment.

 3. Credit rating review

 A bond rating agency may lower the credit rating of an issuer.
 The lower rating means increased risk, so the bond will trade at a discount to compensate investors for the additional risk.

 Pros and Cons of Investing in Discount Bonds